 Friday: Island of Hvar–Island of Šolta–Trogir

 Our today’s destination is the island of Šolta.
 It takes two hours by ship from Stari Grad to Stomorska. Šolta is one of the smaller Dalmatian islands and is known among connoisseurs for the high quality dark-coloured olive oil.
-We will ride through traditional old villages – Upper Village, Middle Village, Lower Village – that’s how the three communities on the island are called (Gornje, Srednje, Donje Selo).
-Passing Grohote, we will reach Maslinica, a village named after the Croatian olive tree (“Maslina”), we load our bikes on deck for the last time and set off for Trogir.
+We will ride through traditional old villages.
+Passing Grohote, we will reach Maslinica, a village named after the Croatian olive tree (“Maslina”).
+We load our bikes on deck for the last time and set off for Trogir.
 On our way we will stop at a bay for lunch and to enjoy a last refreshing swim in the Adriatic Sea.
 We will reach Trogir in the late afternoon.
 Enjoy the experience of a guided walking tour through the winding streets and discover impressive walls, towers, churches, frescoes and vaults.
 Do not miss out on taking a look into the unique old yards.
+Enjoy the last evening of your cruise with a romantic dinner at one of Trogir`s numerous restaurants.
 Overnight stay in the port of Trogir (18.6 km).